Educational Game on Cryptocurrency Investment: Using Microeconomic Decision Making to Understand Macroeconomics Principles: Educational Game on Cryptocurrency Investment

 \section{Educational Game on Cryptocurrency Investment}

 Figure~\ref{fig2} presents an overview of the game design.
-We first ask the students to complete a "Locus of Control"~\cite{locus_of_control} psychological test.
-The Locus of Control test measures the degree to which a subject perceives outcomes resulting from internal reasons or external reasons.
+We first ask the students to complete a "locus of control"~\cite{locus_of_control} psychological test.
+The locus of control test measures the degree to which a subject perceives outcomes resulting from internal reasons or external reasons.
 A higher score on the test indicates that an individual tends to attribute outcomes to external reasons rather than internal ones.
-Thus, our intuitive hypothesis is that people who have a higher Locus of Control test score are expected to favor the automated trading rule-based strategy, coined as "Automated Trading Strategy" in the classroom game than the human discretional strategy.
+Thus, our intuitive hypothesis is that people who have a higher locus of control test score are expected to favor the automated trading rule-based strategy, coined as "automated trading strategy" in the classroom game, over the human discretional strategy.

 Then, we randomly divide students into two treatments, A and B, with equal probabilities.
-Students in each treatment are asked to play in the "Automated Trading Strategy" and "Human Discretional Strategy" sessions sequentially but in reversed order.
-Finally, students are asked to play the "self-section" session where they choose to implement one of the two previous sessions that they have played.
+Students in each treatment are asked to play in the "automated trading strategy" and "human discretional strategy" sessions sequentially but in reversed order.
+Finally, students are asked to play a "self-section" session where they choose to implement one of the two previous sessions that they have played.

-We provide the game in more detail in the following 5 subsections, including the locus of control test, the introduction to the investment game, the delegation to the AI strategy session, the human discretion strategy session, and the self-selection session.
-Instructors may incentivize students by converting the Return on Investment (ROI) to extra credit, cash, or non-monetary rewards.
+We describe the game in more detail in the following 5 subsections, including the locus of control test, the introduction to the investment game, the delegation to the AI strategy session, the human discretion strategy session, and the self-selection session.
+Instructors may incentivize students by converting the return on investment (ROI) to extra credit, cash, or nonmonetary rewards.

-\subsection{The locus of control psychological test}
+\subsection{The Locus of Control Psychological Test}